rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 vtk_show(renderer, 600, 600)
 ```

 Take a look at this [past post about VTK integration with an IPython Notebook](http://pyscience.wordpress.com/2014/09/03/ipython-notebook-vtk/) for an explanation of the [`vtkRenderer`](http://www.vtk.org/doc/nightly/html/classvtkRenderer.html) class, and the [post about surface extraction](http://pyscience.wordpress.com/2014/09/11/surface-extraction-creating-a-mesh-from-pixel-data-using-python-and-vtk/) to see what gives with the camera.
-What's important to note is that we've created a [`vtkRenderer`](http://www.vtk.org/doc/nightly/html/classvtkRenderer.html) object under `renderer` to which we will continue adding new [`vtkActor`](http://www.vtk.org/doc/nightly/html/classvtkActor.html) object as we go, thus adding elements to the scene.
+What's important to note is that we've created a [`vtkRenderer`](http://www.vtk.org/doc/nightly/html/classvtkRenderer.html) object under `renderer` to which we will continue adding new [`vtkActor`](http://www.vtk.org/doc/nightly/html/classvtkActor.html) objects as we go, thus enriching the scene.

 The result of `vtk_show` can be seen in the following figure:

 ![Scene render showing only the `sun` half-sphere.](Scene00.png)

+> Here you can see the effect of that 'resolution' stuff I was talking about before.
+The `sun` half-sphere is jagged and rough.
+Nonetheless, it still comprises plenty of cells and therefore ray-sources for our example.

 ### Create the `earth`
 Let's go onto creating `earth`.
 As during my posts I've showed you how to create spheres a trillion times I thought I'd kick it up a notch and show you how to texture one, giving it a bit of razzle-dazzle :).
 We start by creating a new sphere under `earth` as such: